Particular/docs.particular.net/nservicebus/azure-service-bus/topologies/index.md

 Azure Service Bus transport operates on a topology created on the broker.
 Topology handles exchanging messages between endpoints, by creating and configuring Azure Service Bus entities.

-## Version 7 and above
+## Versions 7 and above

-In Version 7 and above, the following topologies are available:
+In Versions 7 and above, the following topologies are available:

  1. `EndpointOrientedTopology`
  1. `ForwardingTopology`